 In the rush to get fit, it’s easy to speed through workouts with sloppy posture or incorrect form.
 Don’t do it!
 Taking the time to relearn the basics could make all the difference in slimming your waistline and toning your abs, not to mention significantly lowering the risk of injury.
-Here are some exercises you’re doing wrong and how to fix them now:
+Alternatively, if you’ve discovered exercise isn’t quite your thing, you may wish to try other revenues like Emsculpt NYC has to offer as this is known to tone the body tremendously and give it that contoured look.
+However, if you enjoy exercise but feel as if you’re doing it wrong, here are some exercises and how to fix them now:

 Sit ups: Unfortunately, sit ups are one of those exercises that it’s easy to take the easy way out of.
 People powering through sit ups usually rise slowly and then drop their backs back down to the ground.
 The problem with this is that you’re not working your abs to their full potential.
 The act of slowly lowering your torso back down is actually half the workout, and you’re missing it by crashing to the floor with every sit up.
 Instead of falling back, make it a goal to never let your back touch the ground so that your lowest point will actually be hovering about an inch above the floor.
 Move steadily and constantly and you’ll be on your way to a six-pack in no time!

 Running: I’m going to share a secret that I recently learned the hard way when I suffered a knee injury of my own: running is one of the most common exercises you’re doing wrong.
 We slam our feet onto pavement, resulting in some serious knee shock (nearly 12 times amplified impact).
-That’s a recipe for disaster and a sure way to knee problems, whether you run two miles or 20.
+That’s a recipe for disaster and a sure way to knee problems like IT Band Syndrome, and before you know it you’ll be researching on pages like synergyptw.com/it-band-syndrome/ and reaching out to a physical therapist to fix the issue, that’s whether you run two miles or 20.
 The best way to run is actually toe to heel, instead of heel to toe like most of us do.
 The fact of the matter is that running toe to heel isn’t always to most practical approach.
 It often feel awkward and clumsy unless you’re sporting some of those barefoot, toe shoes.
 That doesn’t mean you can’t relearn with proper technique, but you can also focus on taking lighter steps, even if you keep running as a heel striker.
 Shortening your stride is the easiest way to achieve this.
 By taking smaller steps, you’ll suspend in the air for a shorter amount of time, resulting in lighter steps.
 Even though the idea of taking more steps per distance may sound like more work, it’s actually much easier after you get the hang of it.
 Running with a straight back, tilted forward ever so slightly is another way to take the pressure off of your heels, resulting in smaller knee jolts.
 The next time you hit the trail or the treadmill, think consciously about shortening your stride and straightening your back.
 You knees will thank you down the road.